 I owe a great deal to the late Sue Large, who was a superb mentor in those early days of establishing my line.
 My foundation bitch Zendi came from Sue & she allowed me to use her fabulous boys Sh Ch Wizaland McIntosh and Wizaland Jack Frost at stud to produce my first 2 litters.
 All of the Darians come down from Zendi and from Mac & Jack's amazing dam Show & Obedience Champion Whenway Mist of Wizaland, after all these years still the breed's only dual Champion.

 The first few litters were dual registered and although we've lost the ISDS registration these days, we quite deliberately haven't lost the Border Collie's innate working ability.
-Darians have travelled all over the world and have excelled in Obedience, Working Trials and Agility.
-They've worked stock, achieved Flyball qualifications, been hospital visiting and YKC dogs and have even gathered a few stud book numbers from the breed ring.
+Darians have travelled all over the world and have excelled in Obedience, Working Trials, Agility and Flyball.
+They've worked stock, been hospital visiting and YKC dogs and have even gathered a few stud book numbers from the breed ring.
 Most of all, they combine brains, temperament, sound conformation and good health (choose your own order of priority - they're all important to me) and have made me so many terrific friends both here & overseas.

 I have so much to be thankful for & so much to be proud of - and I am!